Underworld U.S.A. (1961)

 Co-star Dolores Dorn (who plays the prostitute who falls for Tolly; in the photos up top, gazing into Cliff Robertson’s soulless, revenge-hungry eyes; and at right)

-went on to be in the awesome The Candy Snatchers (1973)
+went on to be in the

-(good band, too!—not that Ms. Dorn was in the band…),
+good band, too!—not that Ms. Dorn was in the band…),

 then later became a noted acting teacher for the American Film Institute in 1977, and with the Lee Strasberg Institute in 1983, according to IMDB.